bitcoin/bitcoin/doc/init.md

 To test, run `systemctl start bitcoind` and to enable for system startup run `systemctl enable bitcoind`

-NOTE: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.
+NOTES: When installing for systemd in Debian/Ubuntu the .service file needs to be copied to the /lib/systemd/system directory instead.
+On some systems `bitcoind` gets installed to `/usr/local/bin/bitcoind` in which case the `bitcoind.service` file must be modified (since it refers to `/usr/bin/bitcoind`).

 ### OpenRC